juju/docs/src/en/developer-debugging.md

 time to intercept them.
 If you're having difficulties, you can temporarily return an error code from your `install` hook (e.g. add an `exit 1` at the end of it), and start your session only when the unit reports an [error status ](./authors-hook-errors.html).
-You should then run `juju resolved --retry` for the affected unit, and go back to the debug-hooks session to interact.
+Use a debug-hooks session to interact with the environment and run the hook again.

 ## Special considerations